Tuscaloosa, Alabama: Civil rights movement

 On June 11, 1963, George Wallace, governor of Alabama, stood in front of the Foster Auditorium entrance at The University of Alabama in what became known as the Stand in the Schoolhouse Door in an attempt to stop desegregation of that institution by the enrollment of two African-American students, Vivian Malone and James Hood.
 He had created a challenge to federal orders, when confronted by US Deputy Attorney General Nicholas Katzenbach and federal marshals sent in by Attorney General Robert F. Kennedy, Wallace stepped aside.
 President John F. Kennedy had supported integration of the University of Alabama as well.

-On June 9, 1964, in an event that later became known as Bloody Tuesday, a group of peaceful African-American Civil rights marchers were beaten, arrested and tear gassed by police in Tuscaloosa while walking from the First African Baptist Church to the County Courthouse to protest against the segregated restrooms and drinking fountains of this public facility.
+On June 9, 1964, in an event that later became known as Bloody Tuesday, a group of African-American Civil rights marchers were beaten, arrested and tear-gassed by police in Tuscaloosa while walking from the First African Baptist Church to the County Courthouse to protest against the segregated restrooms and drinking fountains of this public facility.
 Thirty-three people were sent to the hospital for treatment of injuries, and 94 were arrested.
 The events were not witnessed by outside journalists and had little influence outside the local community.
-A year later, the Bloody Sunday events in Selma of a voting rights march attracted national and international coverage and attention.

 James Hood dropped out of the University of Alabama after two months.
-He later returned and, in 1997, received his Ph.D. in interdisciplinary studies.
-Malone persisted in her studies at the time and became the first African American to graduate from the university.
-In 2000, the university granted her an honorary doctorate of humane letters.
-Later in his life, Wallace apologized for his opposition at that time to racial integration.
+He later returned, and in 1997, received his Ph.D. in interdisciplinary studies.
+Malone persisted in her studies at the time and became the first Black American to graduate from the university.
+In 2000, the university granted her an honorary doctorate of Humane Letters.
+Later in his life, Governor Wallace apologized for his opposition at that time to racial integration.

 In 2010, the university formally honored Lucy, Hood and Malone by renaming the plaza in front of Foster Auditorium as Malone-Hood Plaza and erecting the Autherine Lucy Clock Tower in the plaza.
+In 2022, the university dedicated the home of the College of Education as Autherine Lucy Hall.